GoogleCloudPlatform/artifact-registry-maven-tools/README.md

-# Build Artifacts tools for Maven

-This repository contains tools to simplify the process of working with Maven repositories using Cloud Build Artifacts.

 # Cloud Build Artifacts Wagon

-The Cloud Build Artifacts is an implementation of the [Maven Wagon API](https://maven.apache.org/wagon/) which allows you to configure Maven to interact with Maven repositories stored in Cloud Build Artifacts.
+The Cloud Build Artifacts Wagon is an implementation of the [Maven Wagon API](https://maven.apache.org/wagon/) which allows you to configure Maven to interact with Maven repositories stored in Cloud Build Artifacts.